anth-dev/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch

-This is an etch-a-sketch made with html, css, and javascript.
+This is my solution to The Odin Project's Etch-a-Sketch project made with html, css, and javascript.
+I used flexbox to make a grid out of javascript generated divs.